Developer-Kingz/leader-board/README.md

 ### Install

-Install this project run the command:
+Install the node modules for this project run the command:

 ```